-Reboot and insert Yubikey on the initial passphrase screen to test your password.
+Reboot and insert YubiKey on the initial passphrase screen to test your password.
 You should be able to use your YubiKey passphrase or your regular passphrase.
-We suggest always keeping your first passphrase but ensure it is long and complex.
-This provides a method to use the system even if you lose your Yubikey.
+We suggest you always keep the first passphrase but ensure it is long and complex.
+This provides a method to use the system even if you lose your YubiKey.
 As always, store your passphrases safely.

-Secure Shell (SSH) is a versitile tool.
+Secure Shell (SSH) is a versatile tool.
 One can use it for remote access, port forwarding, tunneling, and secure file transfers.
-It is supported by many graphical tools on Linux.
-The Dolphin file manager, for example, supports secure file transfers using
+Many graphical tools support SSH.
+For example, the Dolphin file manager, can use

 .ssh/config for all new users.
 You may study it to see how to maintain constant connection and add shortcuts for specific hosts.

 OpenVPN is installed so you can easily access a common Virtual Private Network solution.
 Many other VPN clients are available by their developers.
 To provide secrets to the Fortinet VPN client, see the this section of the Passwords Managemet guide.